maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 Consider two systems with the same underlying bug rate.
 Both introduce bugs at a rate of 1 per 10,000 lines of code.
 Both deploy changes that touch 500 lines of code on average.

-**System A (Catastrophic Failure Architecture)**:
-- Deployment frequency: once per month
-- Changes per deployment: 150
-- Average bug introduction per deployment: 0.75 bugs
-- Time to detect bug: 3 days average (found by users or manual testing)
-- Time to fix and redeploy: 5 days average
-- Blast radius: 100% of users affected when bug is active
-- Total user impact per bug: 8 days × 100% of users = 800% user-days

-**System B (Graceful Degradation Architecture)**:
-- Deployment frequency: 50 times per day
-- Changes per deployment: 3
-- Average bug introduction per deployment: 0.015 bugs
-- Time to detect bug: 4 minutes average (automated monitoring)
-- Time to rollback: 30 seconds average
-- Blast radius: 1-5% of users affected (canary deployment)
-- Total user impact per bug: 4.5 minutes × 3% of users average = 0.14% user-minutes
+**System A (Catastrophic Failure Architecture)**: Deploys once per month, bundling approximately 150 changes into each deployment.
+With the baseline bug rate, this introduces an average of 0.75 bugs per deployment.
+When a bug appears, it takes an average of three days to detect through user reports or manual testing, then another five days to fix and redeploy.
+During this eight-day window, 100% of users are affected—the blast radius is total.
+The result: 800% user-days of impact per bug.

+**System B (Graceful Degradation Architecture)**: Deploys 50 times per day, with each deployment containing only about 3 changes.
+The same bug rate means each deployment has only a 0.015 probability of introducing a bug.
+When a bug does appear, automated monitoring detects it within four minutes on average, and automated rollback removes it within 30 seconds.
+Because changes deploy through canary releases, only 1-5% of users are ever exposed to the bug.
+The result: 0.14% user-minutes of impact per bug.

 Same bug rate.
 System B has ~350,000x less user impact per bug, not because it prevents bugs, but because failures are graceful.